phoebe-project/phoebe2-docs/index.rst

-or to install system-wide with admin rights:
+or to install system-wide (with root priviliges):

 ::

    python setup.py build
    sudo python setup.py install

+NOTE: the beta version builds a python module named 'phoebe' which will conflict with the alpha version if you have it installed (but will not conflict with PHOEBE 0.2x, 0.3x, or 1.0).
+If you do have PHOEBE 2.0-alpha installed, please uninstall before attempting to install PHOEBE 2.0-beta.

 Testing
 --------------------------------

-To run all tests locally on your machine, run the following in the 'tests' directory in the source.
+To run all tests locally on your machine, go to the 'phoebe2/tests' directory in the source and run:

 ::

    python run_tests nosetests

+NOTE: you need to enable the development mode to run all the tests.
+You do so by creating an empty file ~/.phoebe_devel_enabled.

 Please `report any issues or bugs <https://github.com/phoebe-project/phoebe2/issues>`_.